Vija02/react-router-native-navigation/README.md

 React navigation, a popular library for navigation have their own way of specifying custom animation.
 This library tries as much as possible to make custom transitions compatible with this library.

 There are a few core differences between the `react-navigation` history and `react-router` history.
 Because of this, [the API for custom transition](https://reactnavigation.org/docs/en/stack-navigator.html) won't be exactly the same as `react-navigation`.
-Though, if you do a simple animation, it might work right off the bat.
+However, it might work right off the bat in some scenario.

+I personally don't have a need to make this very thorough.
+If you're willing to make this better, you're more than welcomed to send a PR!
+We could pass sufficient data to the parameters and have a separate compatibility layer to map it to `react-navigation` (Something like [preact-compat](https://github.com/developit/preact-compat))

 #### Differences

+1. Parameters for function aren't the same for the most part.
+2. `transitionConfig` return value doesn't handle:
+- `headerLeftInterpolator`
+- `headerTitleInterpolator`
+- `headerRightInterpolator`
+> Header are not handled in this library.
+Look at [current limitation](#current-limitations)

 TODO: